 Sockets are commonly used for client and server interaction.
 Typical system configuration places the server on one machine, with the clients on other machines.
 The clients connect to the server, exchange information, and then disconnect.

-Example: Using signals with blocking socket APIs When a process or an application becomes blocked, signals allow you to be notified.
+When a process or an application becomes blocked, signals allow you to be notified.
 They also provide a time limit for blocking processes.